-- A. The application for annexation and subdivision shall show how parking demand in the SEZD will be fulfilled in continuing compliance with this Title. - B. Too much pavement generates unnecessary stormwater runoff, increases the costs of cooling nearby buildings, and detracts from the pedestrian-friendly character called for in the SEZD neighborhood.
-A reasonable estimate of parking demand should be met, as required by A, above, but the city will not approve an application for annexation and subdivision that proposes more parking than is permitted by this Title. - C. There shall be safe pedestrian circulation within off-street parking areas that include 16 or more spaces. - D. Off-street parking areas that include 16 or more spaces shall be broken up by landscaping and effectively buffered by their location on the site, landscaped buffers, or screening. - E. Parking area landscaping should be integrated with stormwater management on the site as required by 11-22-14.
+- A. The application for annexation and subdivision shall show how parking demand in the SED will be fulfilled in continuing compliance with Chapter 13 of this Title. - B. Too much pavement generates unnecessary stormwater runoff, increases the costs of cooling nearby buildings, and detracts from the pedestrian-friendly character called for in the SED neighborhood.
+A reasonable estimate of parking demand should be met, as required by A, above, but the city will not approve an application for annexation and subdivision that proposes more parking than is permitted by this Title. - C. There shall be safe pedestrian circulation within off-street parking areas that include 16 or more spaces. - D. Off-street parking areas that include 16 or more spaces shall be broken up by landscaping (see

+Chapter 23) and effectively buffered by their location on the site, landscaped buffers, or screening.

+E. Parking area landscaping should be integrated with stormwater management on the site as required by 11-22-14.

-11-22-12: PEDESTRIAN-FRIENDLY DEVELOPMENT
+11-22-12: PEDESTRIAN-FRIENDLY DEVELOPMENT:

-- A. There shall be a direct pedestrian connection, ordinarily a sidewalk, between the sidewalk or trail serving the neighborhood and the main entrance of every principal building. - B. Culs-de-sac shall have a bicycle/pedestrian connection wherever that enables a shorter travel time for bicyclists and pedestrians to other parts of the neighborhood.
+A. There shall be a direct pedestrian connection, ordinarily a sidewalk, between the sidewalk or trail serving the neighborhood and the main entrance of every principal building.

+B. Cul-de-sacs shall have a bicycle/pedestrian connection wherever that enables a shorter travel time for bicyclists and pedestrians to other parts of the neighborhood.